Sheepheerd/bblf202/main.typ

   date: "November 9, 2025",
   remove-hpi-logo: false,
 )
 = Abstract
+This project proposes the development of a line-following robot program at Wright State University as a means to enhance hands-on learning within the field of computer engineering.
+Students will learn to program embedded systems, process sensor data, and develop a functional system.
+Through workshops and *_Robo-Night_* sessions, students will design, build, and program autonomous robots capable of following a marked path using infrared sensors and real-time feedback control.
+\
+This initiative aims to strengthen the university's commitment to experiential learning.
+It will support academic growth and enhance Wright State University's public image as a hub for applied robotics education.

+= Introduction
 Computer engineering students at Wright State University currently have limited extracurricular opportunities to engage in hands-on robotics projects.
 Most student-led or department-supported projects are organized for computer science majors and primarily emphasize software development.
-Events such as the *_ACM Coding Competition_* and the *_Alumni Associations Hackathon_* are designed for computer science students to strengthen their programming and and development skills.
+Events such as the *_ACM Coding Competition_* and the *_Alumni Associations Hackathon_* are designed for computer science students to strengthen their programming and development skills.
 The *_Piano Staircase_* project has recently sparked some attention from computer engineering students by involving microcontrollers and Time-of-Flight sensors.
 However, Wright State University has been investing in this idea for the last decade.
 This proposal introduces a new initiative that offers a novel approach to understanding robotics through research and development.

 = Objectives
 The scope of this project centers on developing a line-following robot as part of a hands-on learning experience in robotics.
 The robot will be designed to autonomously track a marked path on the ground using sensor feedback and motor control.
 The project will progress through structured phases, including system design, hardware construction, software programming, and performance testing.